GrantMeStrength/RetroComputerInstructionManual/imsai_programmed_output.md

 70 GOTO 20
 ```

 Here's a simple example in assembly language that just writes a value to the LEDs.
-Try changing the value the A register contains:
+Try changing the value the A register contains (here it's F0h).

 ```asm
 MVI A, F0h